-Our members have been very successful in national competitions.
-ERC Juniors won the British Under 16 boys Circuit Race Championships in 2013, 2014 & 2016, and the U16 boys Mountainbike Championships in 2016.
+ERC Junior members have collected multiple national medals, including winning the British Under 16 boys Circuit Race Championships in 2013, 2014 & 2016, and the U16 boys Mountainbike Championships in 2016.
 Some of our club members have even gone on to join the British Olympic Development Academy Programme.

 But . . . .